stephenbrannon/IOCextractor/README.md

 IOCextractor
 ============

-Compatible and tested Python verions: 3.2, 3.3 Compatible and tested operating systems: Windows 7, Mac OS 10.8.2, Ubuntu 12.10
+Compatible and tested Python versions: 3.2, 3.3; Compatible and tested operating systems: Windows 7, Mac OS 10.8.2, Ubuntu 12.10

 IOC (Indicator of Compromise) Extractor: a program to help extract IOCs from text files.
 The general goal is to speed up the process of parsing structured data (IOCs) from unstructured or semi-structured data (like case reports, security bulletins).